 Mars reaches inferior conjunction in about fourteen months, and superior conjunction about every twenty eight months.

 We cannot of course see Mars at superior conjunction as it is in a line with the Sun and rises and sets at the same time as the Sun.
 A few days later it will rise just before Sunrise and so we shall see it as a morning star, then at inferior conjunction it will rise at sunset and set at sunrise so we shall see it all night, then it becomes an evening star visible just after sunset.

 We can see that after superior conjunction the Sun and Mars move through the constellations in order, from Aquarius to Pisces to Aries etc. We can see from this animation that the Sun moves through the constellations in a year and in a totally regular way, but something odd happens to Mars at the time of inferior conjunction.

 If we measure the position of Mars every night and measure its position much more accurately we can see that for a few days at the time of inferior conjunction, when the Earth is overtaking Mars, Mars changes the direction in which it is moving against the background of the fixed stars - this is called retrograde motion.
 Mars is at its nearest to the Earth, and so at its brightest, at this time.

-This time of retrograde motion is enormously important when we try to understand what happened at the beginnng of the 17th Century and the time of the The Great Change.
+This time of retrograde motion is enormously important when we try to understand what happened at the beginnng of the 17th Century and the time of the The Great Change, when people were beginning to believe that the Earth went round the Sun rather than the Sun going round the Earth.
 The other planets behave in a similar way, but Mars is easiest to observe because Mercury and Venus are only visible just after Sunset or just before Sunrise, and Jupiter and Saturn are much further from the Sun and so move against the background of the Fixed Stars much more slowly.
 (Uranus moves so slowly against the background of the fixed stars that it was not realised it was a planet until 1781!)